-Accidental Spill of Potentially Infectious Material
+Accidental Spill of Potentially Infectious Material (PIM)

 - 1. In the event of an accidental spill of any blood or other potentially infectious material, the affected area (floor, wall, equipment, bench top), will be cleaned and decontaminated with a 10% bleach solution. - 2.
-The diluted bleach must be made fresh at the beginning of every lab session and stored in a correctly labeled squeeze bottle. - 3.
-Place a paper towel over the spill and flood with 10% bleach. - 4.
-Leave undisturbed on the contaminated surface for a minimum of 20 seconds before wiping with a paper towel.
+A 10% diluted bleach solution must be made fresh at the beginning of every lab session and stored in a correctly labeled squeeze bottle. - 3.
+Place a paper towel over the spill and flood with 10% bleach.

-- 5. Carefully remove the paper towel while wiping the area and place in the biohazard container. - 6.
-If necessary, squirt addition bleach and wipe with a paper towel. - 7.
+- 4. Leave undisturbed on the contaminated surface for a minimum of 20 seconds before wiping with a paper towel. - 5.
+Carefully remove the paper towel while wiping the area and place in the biohazard container. - 6.
+If necessary, use additional paper towels, squirt with bleach and wipe with a paper towel. - 7.
 The site should be left damp as the disinfection occurs as the bleach dries.